vcsjones/vcsjones.dev/_posts/2017-08-13-single-cable-usbc.md

 This was a nice-to-have.
 WiFi 802.11ac Wave 2 is generally good enough for me, I can still make use of my near-gigabit internet connection, and the minor latency penalty isn't trouble.
 The APs are rock solid in my house.
-Though, if a dock had an Ethernet port, I wouldn't pass up the opportunity to have it.
+Though, if a dock had an Ethernet port, I wouldn't pass up the opportunity to have it if it came down to putting the money in.

 # Shopping